 First a suitable model is selected.
 If it is worth modelling someone, they should be a model of excellence at their skill or in their field.
 Some people ask, “How do you identify excellence”?
 This is a subjective matter, but we can look for elegance, minimal effort and congruence in the model when they are performing in their context.
 We can compare the results they achieve with those of other exemplars, including the merely competent.

 A suitable model is also someone with whom we can spend time while they work.
 NLP modelling does not function with written work or sound recordings.
 Video recording is a very poor second to live modelling and should only be considered as a last resort.
 For training modelling projects, it is more useful to model someone who does something with excellence than to model someone unavailable in person.

-“NLP modelling does not function with written work or sound recordings”
+“NLP modelling does not function with written work”

 2. Spend Time Around the Model